 4.2.
-Learning activities
+Methodologies, materials and teaching resources

 Course time includes a range of inputs, plus group work, class discussions, demonstrations and workshop tasks.

 Learning materials are set theoretical texts, poems and texts with poem-like qualities, as well as explanatory power points and videos.